Latest Radworks (RAD) News Update

 Deep Dive

 "$RAD community token live in the AMM.
 RAD Ledger upgrades in motion.
-COMM-RAD deploying soon..." – @mrcauliman (10.3K followers · 27 January 2026 07:46 UTC) View original post What this means: This is bullish for RAD as it indicates expansion into new decentralized finance (DeFi) use cases and ongoing technical development, which could increase utility and demand for the token.
+COMM-RAD deploying soon..." – @mrcauliman (10.2K followers · 27 January 2026 07:46 UTC) View original post What this means: This is bullish for RAD because it signals ongoing ecosystem expansion and utility development, which can drive long-term demand for the token beyond short-term price action.

 Conclusion